 Alheira is a smoked Portuguese sausage, (pronounced “Al – iyai -rah”), that derives its name from the Portuguese word alho, meaning “garlic”.
 Different from its pork-dominated counterparts, Alheira is not only filled with poultry (chicken and turkey), but also game meat (duck, rabbit, venison, partridge, pheasant): creating a mouthwatering smokey, garlicky and earthy aroma.

 Now here comes the interesting part, hold tight!
-The original Alheira was a pork-free sausage that was invented by the Portuguese Jews during the Inquisition.
+The original Alheira was a pork-free sausage that is rumored to have been invented by the Portuguese Jews during the Inquisition.
 When the practice of the Jewish faith was outlawed, the Jews, especially the large community in the northern region of Trás-os-Montes, were easily found as they lacked the traditional pork sausages that hung from the smokehouses.
 To disguise themselves as “New Christians”, they created their own sausage, made from a blend of whatever non-pork product they had lying around.
 The recipe grew in popularity and eventually spread to the rest of the Portuguese population, who adopted their own varieties made with pork and/or pork fat.

 Nowadays, you can find Alheira made from almost anything, from bacalhau to vegetarian.
 The most common varieties are de aves (poultry), de caça (game meat) or de carne de vaca e presunto (beef and Portuguese cured ham).
 Prized varieties include all the above, or exclusively with javali (wild boar) or prized regional breeds of pig, such as the raça Bísara.
 As a general rule, Alheira contains a base of pork and pork fat, bread crumbs, olive oil and lard, garlic, salt and sweet paprika, then smoked.
 The most famous Alheiras of these types are produced in the city of Mirandela in Trás-os-Montes.
 Protected with the IGP certification (“Product of Geographic Indication”), the Alheira is confirmed as a traditional enchido (sausage) of the region and must be produced according to strict regulations.
 Additionally, it’s been selected as one of the Portuguese 7 Maravilhas da Gastronomia – “7 Wonders of Portuguese Gastronomy” in 2011.
 So yes, it is indeed that good!